IAmMoltony/savefiles/README.md

 This is my repository for backing up game save files.

-## Usage

-### Initial installation
+## Initial installation

 Copy `user_EXAMPLE.json` as `user.json` in the repository directory.
 Then fill in your game paths (see below) and your machine name (used for separating different machines' save file backups).

+## Usage

+The backup tool can be used as a CLI and as a GUI.

+### CLI

+To use the CLI, run the `backup.py` script in your terminal.
+To back up all your games, run `./backup.py backup`, and to back up a specific game, run `./backup.py backup -g (game name here`.

-### Actual usage
+### GUI

-There are two back-up modes: *all-game* and *single-game* backups.

-An all-game backup backs up every single game.
-To perform one, simply do `./backup.py backup`.

-A single-game backup backs up just one game that you want to back up.
-To perform one, do `./backup.py backup -g (game name here)`
+To start the GUI, run `./backup.py gui` and then it will show up.
+Using the GUI is very straightforward from there.

 ## Supported games